Christian Walker Turns On His Father Calling Herschel A Liar Who Is ‘Making A Mockery of Us’ - NewsBreak

 Listen: Whatever is going on in the Walker household, there is no reason to feel even a modicum of sympathy for Christian Walker.
 This is the same man who essentially told pro-choice women they were too ugly to ever need an abortion.
 He’s called Black Lives Matter “ghetto ” and attacked Black people for being “racist.”
 And for the most part, all he’s ever used his social media platform to do is parrot generic GOPropoganda and stale talking points .
 So, really —f*** him and his pops.

-Meanwhile, Christian appears to have upset the MAGA Morphin White Power Rangers who are hoping to see their favorite Black lackey snag a U.S. Senate seat from his opponent, Sen. Raphael Warnock.
-(You know, the guy who doesn’t have more family drama than the House of the Dragon. )
+Meanwhile, Christian appears to have upset the MAGA Morphin White Power Rangers who are hoping to see their favorite Black lackey snag a U.S. Senatate seat from his opponent, Sen. Rahael Warnock.
+(You know, the guy who doesn’t have more family drama than the House of the Daragon. )

 Looks like Christian is about to find out the hard way how disposable conservative people of color are once they stop pleasing their right-wing overseers.